michaeldgarber/at-risk-measure-sampling/README.md

 # At-risk-measure sampling
-This repository accompanies the manuscript entitled *At-risk-measure sampling in case-control studies with aggregated data*, Epidemiology, 2021.
+This repository accompanies the manuscript entitled *At-risk-measure sampling in case-control studies with aggregated data, Epidemiology*, 2021.

 There are three files of R code located in the [code](https://github.com/michaeldgarber/at-risk-measure-sampling/tree/master/code) folder.